 A certified QC standard, purchased from a secondary source (ERA), is used as a stock solution to prepare a working QC solution.
 Prepare and analyze this solution to validate the calibration curve.
-This solution must be prepared according to the manufacturer's instructions using appropriate clean flasks and the 2 M KCl matrix solution (Section 8.2.8).
+This solution must be prepared according to the manufacturer's instructions using appropriate clean flasks and the sample matrix solution (2 M KCl (8.1.6, 8.2.8)).
 This solution can be stored at 4°C for up to a month.